onepowerLS/pr-system/Specifications.md

 - Inactive items are still stored but not available for selection
 - This allows "soft deletion" of items that may be referenced by historical records

+### Vendor Management
+- Vendors are globally available across all organizations
+- Vendors can be marked as "approved" which affects quote requirements
+- Vendor approval status is managed by procurement officers
+- Vendor details include:
+  - Contact information
+  - Approval status
+  - Product/service categories
+  - Historical performance

+## PR Processing Rules

+### Quote Requirements and Thresholds
+1. Rule 1 (Lower Threshold):
+   - Below threshold:
+     - Requires 1 quote
+     - Can be approved by Level 6 or Level 2 approvers
+     - If using approved vendor, quote attachment optional
+     - If using non-approved vendor, quote must have attachment
+   - Above threshold:
+     - Requires 3 quotes with attachments
+     - Only Level 2 approvers can approve
+     - Exception: If using approved vendor, only 1 quote with attachment required

+2. Rule 2 (Higher Threshold):
+   - Below threshold: Rule 1 applies
+   - Above threshold:
+     - Always requires 3 quotes with attachments
+     - Only Level 2 approvers can approve
+     - No exceptions for approved vendors

+### Quote Validation
+- Quote amount used for threshold comparison is the lowest valid quote amount
+- Each quote must include:
+  - Valid amount
+  - Currency
+  - Vendor details
+  - Attachment (except for approved vendors below Rule 1 threshold)
+- Invalid quotes are not counted towards quote requirements

+### Currency Handling
+- Each organization's rules specify the base currency
+- All quote amounts are converted to the rule's currency for comparison
+- Currency conversion uses current exchange rates
+- Threshold comparisons are made after currency conversion

+### Attachment Requirements
+- Quote attachments must be present for:
+  - All quotes above Rule 2 threshold
+  - All quotes above Rule 1 threshold (except approved vendors)
+  - All quotes below Rule 1 threshold from non-approved vendors
+- Attachments must be valid files with:
+  - Readable format
+  - Clear quote details
+  - Vendor information

+### Approver Levels
+- Level 2 Approvers:
+  - Can approve PRs of any value
+  - Required for PRs above Rule 1 threshold
+  - Required for all PRs above Rule 2 threshold

+- Level 6 Approvers:
+  - Can only approve PRs below Rule 1 threshold
+  - Cannot approve PRs above Rule 1 threshold
+  - Must follow standard quote requirements

 ## User Management

 ### User Status and Activation